addressing mass timber challenges

 Glulam reinforcement

 The most direct path to market.
-GripMetal can be integrated into glulam laminations to increase effective bending stiffness, improve shear transfer, and stabilize lower-grade fiber.
-By reducing slip and maintaining full composite action, glulam manufacturers can achieve higher moment capacities and longer spans with minimal changes to existing production lines.
+GripMetal can be integrated into glulam laminations to increase effective bending stiffness, improve shear transfer, and stabilize lower-grade lamstock.
+GripMetal is being tested to reduce L1 lamstock dependency, and better utilize L2 and L3 boards, with minimal changes to existing production lines.

-GripMetal improves the structural performance of CLT and NLT by strengthening shear transfer between layers and reducing rolling-shear-driven delamination.
+GripMetal can improve the structural performance of CLT by strengthening shear transfer between layers and reducing rolling-shear-driven delamination.
 Embedded micro-hooks form a mechanical shear bridge between plies, keeping layers engaged under bending, vibration, and seismic cycling.
 The result is more stable composite action, increased resistance to interlaminar slip, and added ductility at the assembly level.

 Hybrid Floor Systems